winter-telescope/mirar/.github/CONTRIBUTING.rst

      .. image:: https://coveralls.io/repos/github/winter-telescope/winterdrp/badge.svg?branch=main
         :target: https://coveralls.io/github/winter-telescope/winterdrp?branch=main
         :align: center
 * **Keep the code well-documented** When you write code, it is easier to understamd 'what' than 'why'.
 People are not mind-readers, and this includes your future self.
 This is where documentation helps.
-If you add doctstrings following the [standard python style](https://peps.python.org/pep-0287/), the code can be automatically converted to documentation.
+If you add doctstrings following the `standard python style <https://peps.python.org/pep-0287/>`_, the code can be automatically converted to documentation.

 Updating the documentation